From £54,1058

 The three main modes – Eco, Comfort and Sport – make a big difference.
 Eco only ever gives you about half the total power, but given there’s so much to start with, it works pretty well for normal driving.

-Comfort sharpens the throttle and liberates more power but delivers it in an odd way: it takes about a second after you’ve fully pressed the accelerator before the GV60 delivers what feels like full power, as if it has the mother of all turbo lag.
+Comfort sharpens the throttle and liberates more power but delivers it in an odd way: it takes about a second after you’ve fully pressed the accelerator before the GV60 delivers what feels like full power, almost as if it has the mother of all turbo lag.

 Once you’ve settled on your preferred mode, the GV60 behaves like a good EV should.
 The power is delivered smoothly and without any clumsy interventions of the traction control, while steering wheel paddles let you vary the amount of brake regeneration through five levels, from frictionless coasting to one-pedal driving.